b3nzuk3/djangoApp3/README.md

 * If you want to clone it locally you can follow the running instructions below.

        $ python3.10

-## Running Application
-* To run the application, open the cloned file in the terminal and run the following commands:

-       $ chmod +x run.py
-       $ ./run.py

 ## Other Projects
 1. Project alpha: